zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 <a name="comments--action-items"></a>

-- [18.4](#comments--action-items) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
+- [18.4](#comments--action-items) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 Be sure to include your name, so that the original author is easy to identify.
 The actions are `FIXME: (John) -- need to figure this out` or `TODO: (Hanako) -- need to implement`.

 <a name="comments--fixme"></a>